Overview – what are sickle cell leg ulcers?

 Compression therapy of sickle cell leg ulcers

 Compression therapy may be bandages, socks or wraps.
 Compression is an essential part of the treatment if you have ulcers on your legs or feet and can get forgotten.
 Medical management may not be enough on its own to control this condition.
 Even if your leg is not very swollen the compression bandage or sock will reduce the level of fluid leaking from the ulcer(s).
-You may want to start with mild compression, but if you have a large wet ulcer, try to ensure you get a stronger level of compression.
-This will also work to reduce the local inflammation and is critical part of the treatment for this condition.
-In severe cases of lower leg ulceration, elevation and even bed rest initially may be essential.

 Review of your walking and footwear